lyc0826/COMIGHT/README.md

 ## Introduction

-COMIGHT Assistant is a office productivity tool offering a wide range of functions to streamline office work and automate repetitive tasks, including batch processing of Excel worksheets, formatting Word documents, and managing files and folders.
+COMIGHT Assistant is a productivity tool offering a wide range of functions to streamline office work and automate repetitive tasks, including batch processing of Excel worksheets, formatting Word documents, and managing files and folders.

 It aims to , enhance data analysis, and improve document management, making it a valuable asset for office professionals seeking to boost their productivity and efficiency.